-- In addition to installing the server role, the Server Manager will often prompt you to perform basic configuration to get the role up and running. - It's rare that a system administrator wants to just install a role...they want the service that the role enables. - By saving the information obtained from these prompts when learning how to configure the role, the Server Manager allows the basic configuration to be set during the role installation process. - You will install the ADDS role on Server01 in a subsequent project.
-You'll also install File and Print Services roles on Server02 in the same project.
+- In addition to installing the server role, the Server Manager will often prompt you to perform basic configuration to get the role up and running. - It's rare that a system administrator wants to just install a role...they want the service that the role enables. - By saving the information obtained from these prompts when learning how to configure the role, the Server Manager allows the basic configuration to be set during the role installation process. - You will install the ADDS role on a server in a subsequent project.
+You'll also install File and Print Services roles on a server in an upcoming project.
 This will give you some hands-on experience installing server roles using the Server Manager.